ericburger/crossbardocs/pages/docs/administration/auth/Anonymous-Authentication.md

 Strictly speaking, Anonymous Authentication is not authentication - it is about what to do in the absence of authentication

-You need to explicitly define Anonymous Authentication for a particular transport - as a default this is not allowed, e.g. here for a WebSocket endpoint on a Web transport
+You need to explicitly define Anonymous Authentication for a particular transport - as a default this is not allowed.

+The following is part of a config which allows Anonymous Authentication for a WebSocket endpoint on a Web transport:

 ```javascript
 "transports": [